 “Overall, Speak No Evil is an exploration through the peaks and troughs of what makes me tick, makes me think and makes me suffer.
 It’s groovy for a reason, no matter how crazy the world gets, it’s still beautiful.
 It’s still groovy.
 And the same should be said for every human life.
 Accepting the beauty and growth to be gained through adversity and pain, sometimes makes you a happier, healthier and stronger individual and ultimately, of more use and resource to others who may be suffering.
 Or struggling.”Becca Starr

-“Speak No Evil” will be out on August 19th – pre-save the album now to be the first to sit back and enjoy.
+“Speak No Evil” is out NOW stream the album now to be the first to sit back and enjoy.
 Cause it’s about to get strange, and really wonderful!

 Don’t forget to support this project and to follow on Instagram, Facebook, TikTok, and Spotify.
 You can obviously find it in the following Playlists: Less Than 1,000 Followers, Fresh Singles, Indie Only, Alterindie State Of Mind, Female Rising Stars, 12 New Songs This Week, Sickest & Dopest, Debut Bands (Off The Radar), and Unknown but Essentials!

 P.S.
 If you enjoy discovering new artists and fresh new music you can subscribe to this blog Less Than 1,000 Followers and follow the Playlist with all the artists that we have presented here!!!